 Ujamaa is a Swahili word popularized by the former Tanzanian president and scholar Julius Nyerere.
 Nyerere's educational philosophy as represented by Ujamaa embodies self-reliance - especially economic self reliance.

-Ujamaa Cooperative Farming Alliance (UCFA), is a program under the non-profit organization STEAM ONWARD Inc. UCFA is a collective of emergent and seasoned growers who cultivate heirloom seeds and grow culturally relevant plants for food, healing, and textiles.
+Ujamaa Cooperative Farming Alliance (UCFA), is a program under the non-profit organization STEAM ONWARD Inc. UCFA is a collective of emergent and seasoned BIPOC growers, farmers, and gardeners who cultivate heirloom seeds and grow culturally relevant plants for food, healing, and textiles.

 UCFA recognizes the need for increased diversity in agriculture and farming and diversity in the $15 billion dollar U.S. seed industry.
 UCFA works to provide more opportunities and support for growers from historically oppressed and marginalized communities.
 To this end the Ujamaa Cooperative Farming Alliance is working to bridge the gap between prospective growers and seed companies.

 As a community of creatives UCFA includes growers, makers, teachers, and bakers.
 We are committed to the collection, preservation, advancement, and dissemination of agricultural and environmental practices that will benefit and sustain current and future generations.